Radhikadua123/SE-Resnet/README.md

-# Squeeze and excitation networks
+# RESNET and SE-Resnet.

-## Implementation of SE-Resnet
-SE-Resnet is implemented in keras.
-The model is evaluated on the MNIST dataset.
+Resnet and SE-Resnet are implemented in keras.
+The models are evaluated on the MNIST dataset.